grebtsew/Visualize-Realtime-Data-Stream-Chart-in-Flask/README.md

 The first one is a seperate tcp socket client started from the scheduler.
 Check out the scheduler and `socket_client.py`.
 The second one is a stream using the `DataStream` class.
 Check out `data_streams/samples.py`.

 # Docker
-1. Build the docker image for this project run:
+1. Build the docker image for this project by running:
 ```
 docker build . --tag="JSChart-flask:1.0"
 ```
-2. Run the image in background run:
+2. Run the image in background by running:
 ```
 docker run -d -p 5000:5000 JSChart-flask:1.0
 ```

-2. Or Run image in interactive mode run:
+2. Or Run image in interactive mode by running:
 ```
 docker run -it -p 5000:5000 JSChart-flask:1.0
 ```